collardeau/svelte-fluid-header/README.md

 `svelte-fluid-header` is a responsive and customizable header bar component for [Svelte](https://svelte.dev/).

-On **smaller screens**, the right side of the header shows a hamburger button which clicks to reveal a drawer of content (vertical menu) below.
-On **larger screens**, the hamburger button is hidden and a horizontal menu is put in its place.
+On **smaller screens**, the right side of the header displays a hamburger button which clicks to reveal a drawer of content below (for vertical menu).
+On **larger screens**, the hamburger button is replaced by another slotted content (for horizontal menu).

 ## Install